 85% of kinesthetic learners report better understanding of abstract concepts when physically modeled.
 (Source)

-Sometimes physical modeling is not possible in a strict classroom setting and this hurts kinesthetic learner’s performance.
-And it also damages the performance of the teacher or professor who can’t pass on their knowledge effectively.
+Sometimes physical modeling isn’t possible in a strict classroom setting and this hurts kinesthetic learner’s performance.
+It also damages the performance of the teacher or professor who can’t pass on their knowledge effectively.

 Recent survey (which I link at the bottom of my stats page) showed that 60% of teachers reported difficulty accommodating kinesthetic learners in traditional classroom settings.
 (Source)